lemonsaurus/blackbox/README.md

 #### MongoDB
 - Add a connstring to the `databases` list with this format: `mongodb://username:password@host:port`.
+- To restore from the backup, use `mongorestore --gzip --archive=/path/to/backup.archive`

 #### Postgres
 - Add a connstring to the `databases` list with this format: `postgresql://username:password@host:port`.
+- To restore from the backup, use `psql -f /path/to/backup.sql`

 ## Loggers
 A logger is a connstring used to fetch a log.
 For example, with `logs://user:password@host:port?command="docker logs api"`, blackbox will ssh to `host:port` using the provided username and password, and then run the command `docker logs api`.
 It will store the output from this command to a file named something like `blackbox_logs_docker_logs_api_01_01_2021.log`, and then upload it to all your configured storage providers.